Missouri Alliance for Animal Legislation

 Michele Martise - Outreach & Communications Coordinator

 A firm believer that humans are tasked as benevolent custodians of all living creatures, Michele brings to the Alliance both her lifelong love of animals and her professional experience in communications, sales and marketing.
 She has traveled the world extensively for both work and pleasure, witnessing first-hand the plight of animals doomed to a life of cruel indifference and needless suffering.
 This has impacted her desire to be a part of a solution, believing that the only way to effect real and lasting change is to tackle the root cause - that is, to challenge the existing structure of animal welfare through policy and legislation.
 Moving to Missouri in 2011 increased Michele's awareness about puppy mills and directed her path to the Alliance where she volunteered at events before joining the organization in a formal capacity.

 Michele believes that advocacy generates social change and reform, and is committed to helping the Alliance build on anthropologist Margaret Mead's encouraging words, "Never doubt that a small group of committed people can change the world.
 Indeed, it is the only thing that ever has."
 A graduate of Tulane University, Michele is an admirer of Jacques Cousteau, Albert Schweitzer, Jane Goodall, and St. Francis of Assisi.
-She speaks several languages and is interested in travel, cultures, films, fitness, and cemeteries and their histories.
+She speaks English and Spanish and is interested in travel, cultures, films, fitness, and cemeteries and their histories.
 Currently working toward her Masters degree in Public Administration with a focus on nonprofit, Michele is also mom to 14 year old daughter Gabby and their menagerie of animals including two rescue dogs and three parrots.

 Fellow Advocates (friends we work with)...